saadkhan29/lesson-w07d02-oojs/README.md

 ## Learning Objectives

   - Explain the importance of OOJS
-  - Describe the role of ES2015 Classes and how they work
+  - Describe the role of JS ES Classes and how they work
   - Use the `new` keyword to create objects with shared properties
   - Explain the `this` keyword and its scope.
   - Explain `export` and `import` for building reusable modules.